google-ar/WebARonTango/README.md

 **_WORK IN PROGRESS_**

-* The webview flavor of Chromium
+* **The webview flavor of Chromium.** The current implementation of WebAR is built on top of the Chromium WebView flavor.
+This has some implementation advantages but some performance and use disadvantages.
+We are working on making the implementation on a full version of Chromium.

-* Granting permissions
+* **Black view when pausing/resuming the app.** This is a consequence of having built the implementation on top of the WebView flavor of Chromium.
+At some point, the Chromium committers have introduced this bug.
+A proper implementation on full Chromium or a rebase to a different Chromium WebView version might solve this annoying problem.

-* Black view when pausing/resuming the app
+* **Granting permissions.** Currently, all the neccessary permissions are requested as soon as the application starts.
+This is not how the web works and the permissions should be requested when needed by the underlying APIs.

-* Console warning: RENDER WARNING: there is no texture bound to the unit X
+* **Console warning: `RENDER WARNING: there is no texture bound to the unit X`.** Because the VRSeeThroughCamera rendering requires the external image texture extension at the moment, the underlying WebGL implementation has a mismatch of the type of texture that has been bound.
+An initial solution for this warning message that has been tested (and that worked) is to expose the correct target type for the VRSeeThroughCamera texture: `GL_TEXTURE_EXTERNAL_OES`.
+The problem with approach is that it requieres serious modifications of both Chromium and specially THREEJS so for now, this warning will be shown in the console :(.

-* logcat error: TangoEGL: bindTextureImage: error binding external texture image 0xab874310: 0x502
+* **`Logcat error: TangoEGL: bindTextureImage: error binding external texture image 0xab874310: 0x502`.** A similar consequence to the previous known issue.
+Tango, while updating the camera image texture is expecting that the texture that is bound is of the correct target `GL_TEXTURE_EXTERNAL_OES` so this GL error is logged.

 # <a name="future_work">Future work</a>